TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. class:: PyDLL(name, mode=DEFAULT_MODE, handle=None)

-   Instances of this class behave like :class:`CDLL` instances, except that the Python GIL is *not* released during the function call, and after the function execution the Python error flag is checked.
+   Instances of this kundi behave like :class:`CDLL` instances, except that the Python GIL is *not* released during the function call, and after the function execution the Python error flag is checked.
 If the error flag is set, a Python exception is raised.